 Duration: 3 hour

 Witness the magnificence of this gorgeous temple located in south Bali.
 From the Uluwatu Temple, you get breathtaking views of the Indian ocean, and a fabulous sunset, while enjoying the sacred Kecak Fire Dance.
-This is full day tour during which you will visit the Dreamland Beach, Padang-Padang Beach, Labuan Sait Beach, and several such fantastic places.
+This is a full-day tour during which you will visit beautiful beaches like Dreamland Beach, Padang-Padang Beach, Labuan Sait Beach, and several such fantastic places.
 Swimming, surfing, or canoeing makes it an unforgettable experience.
 The tour ends at with a dinner at the Jimbaran Bay which is known for its seafood restaurants.

 Private Tour: Uluwatu Temple & Southern Bali Highlights